 The average Brit watches three-and-a-half hours of TV a day and YouTube streams four billion videos daily… so it may be no surprise to hear that video content is a fantastic way to keep consumers engaged with your brand.

-In my previous three blogs, we’ve seen how video content can help consumers find your website and buy your products.
+In my previous blogs, we’ve seen how video content can help consumers find your website and buy your products.
 Now, let’s explore why it’s also great for encouraging repeat custom.

 Get your own online video channel

 The key to getting consumers to return to your website is to ensure you are creating a consistent flow of content.
 There’s no better way to do that than creating your own video channel – either on YouTube or within your own website.

 Cars.com has a fantastic video service on its domain and we saw in last week’s blog the great things that Marks & Spencer is doing with video on its website.